yhcchan/ProgrammingAssignment3/Codebook.md

 1. Subject

-	This is a factor variable that identifies the subject the data corresponds to.
+	- This is a factor variable that identifies the subject the data corresponds to.
 As there are 30 subjects, the levels of 	this variable are [1-30].

 2. Activity

 	- This is a factor variable that identifies which activity corresponds to the data.
 As there are 6 activities, there are 	six (6) labels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-	The following are the rest of the variables included in the table.
-Each value represents the average reading of that 		variable, which corresponds to one activity undertaken by one subject.
-The units are unchanged from the original data, 		i.e. the variables prefixed by ’t’ are time domain signals (seconds), while those prefixed by ‘f’ are frequency domain 		signals (Hz).
-All values are normalized between [-1, 1].

 3.	tBodyAcc-mean()-X
 4.	tBodyAcc-mean()-Y